Operator SVD with Neural Networks via Nested Low-Rank Approximation

 \subsubsection{Other Correlation Analysis Methods}

 There exists another line of related literature in correlation analysis.
 Deep canonical correlation analysis (DCCA)~\citep{Andrew--Arora--Bilmes--Livescu2013} can be understood as solving a restricted HGR maximal correlation problem, searching over a class of neural networks instead of all measurable functions.
-The DCCA objective function, however, requires a nontrivial optimization technique and cannot be easily extended to find higher modes.
+The DCCA objective function, however, requires a nontrivial optimization technique, does not recover the order, and it cannot be easily extended to find a large number of modes.
 The correspondence-analysis neural network (CA-NN)~\citep{Hsu--Salamatian--Calmon2019} also aims to decompose the CDK based on a different optimization framework, but they involve the $L$-th Ky-Fan norm and the inversion of $L\times L$ matrix, which complicate the optimization procedure.
 Instead of deploying neural networks, \citet{Michaeli--Wang--Livescu2016} proposed to decompose an empirical CDK matrix constructed by the Gaussian kernel density estimators and coined the method as nonparametric canonical correspondence analysis (NCCA).